xapp-ai/documentation/docs/content/handlers.md

 ## Data

 The data field gives you an open-ended key-value storage to pass data to the handler at runtime.
-When designing [custom handlers](../development/custom-handlers.md), place configuration variables here that can be useful to modify the behavior of the handler without required a code update.
+When designing [custom handlers](../development/custom-handlers.md), place configuration variables here that can be useful to modify the behavior of the handler without requiring a code update.